donnatopia/algorithms-practice/leetcode/2038. Remove Colored Pieces if Both Neighbors are the Same Color/winnerOfGame.md

 - Plan A (two pointers):
   - one pointer iterates until the next avaliable piece to remove
     - avaliable piece means that the left and right are flanked by the current letter

+- Plan B (greedy):
+  - count up all the valid moves from A and B
+  - if the valid moves of A exceeds B, then return true else false

 ### Pseudocode
 - Plan A (two pointers):